-THE FOLLOWING ARE THE REGIONAL ENGINEER'S COMMENTS DATED OCTOBER 5, 2020, PERTAINING TO KEA'S REVISED PLANS OF AUGUST 24, 2020 WITH ADDITIONAL COMMENTS OF JANUARY 6, 2021 and MARCH 5, 2021
+THE FOLLOWING ARE NEW COMMENTS, AS OF OCTOBER 5, 2020, PERTAINING TO REVISED PLANS OF AUGUST 24, 2020

-A note should added to "Construction Notes/General Provisions" that states upon completion of construction, accumulated sediment and other deleterious material shall be thoroughly removed from all catch basins, manholes, pipes and swales and disposed of off-site.
-Additionally, the stormwater retention basin bottom and appurtenant structures shall be cleaned and restored to "like new" condition.

-2. Plan sets submitted to Inland Wetlands and Watercourses Commission and Planning and Zoning Commission shall be identical in content.
+- A note should added to "Construction Notes/General Provisions" that states upon completion of construction, accumulated sediment and other deleterious material shall be thoroughly removed from all catch basins, manholes, pipes and swales and disposed of off-site.
+Additionally, the stormwater retention basin bottom and appurtenant structures shall be cleaned and restored to "like new" condition. - 2.
+Plan sets submitted to Inland Wetlands and Watercourses Commission and Planning and Zoning Commission shall be identical in content. - 3.
+Plans shall be considered incomplete until all staff comments are addressed. - 4.
+A minimum of three (3) deep test pits are to be dug in the area of the proposed stormwater detention basin and shall be witnessed by Brooklyn Wetlands Enforcement Officer during the time they are dug. - 5.
+There should be a note on the plans that the Condominium Association shall be responsible for maintenance of the entire drainage system, including the Stormwater Detention Basin.